+The IVA register UK includes the database of people who have gone bankrupt.
 Let’s begin by clearing something up.
 The IVA Register only applies to those in Northern Ireland.
 However, it is an often-used term when people mean to refer to the Insolvency Register.

-When a person uses an insolvency debt solution in England or Wales, they are added to the Individual Insolvency Register; insolvency debt solutions include bankruptcy, Individual Voluntary Arrangements and Debt Relief Orders.
+When a person uses an insolvency debt solution in England or Wales, they are added to the Individual Insolvency Register ; insolvency debt solutions include bankruptcy, Individual Voluntary Arrangements and Debt Relief Orders.